EPCCed/hpc-shell-2020-06-29/_episodes/03-files.md

 ```
 {: .output}

 That was simple enough.
-Directories are deleted in a similar manner using `rm -r` (the `-r` option
+Directories are deleted in a similar manner using `rmdir`.
-stands for 'recursive').

 ```
 $ ls
-$ rm -r Documents
+$ rmdir Documents
-$ rm -r files
+$ rmdir files
 $ ls
 ```
 {: .language-bash}